Vasyl Yemetz: Emigration in Europe

 In 1921, he moved to Berlin where he continued his studies at the Berlin Conservatory.
 In Berlin, he published a number of articles about the Kobzari, which included materials about his interactions with them.
 This led to the publication of his first book on the Kobzari.

 In 1923, he moved to Prague, which had become a major Ukrainian emigre centre.
-Here, he set up a school for the teaching of the bandura in Prague and Podebrady in 1923 which had over 60 students.
+Here, he set up a school for the teaching of the bandura in Prague and Poděbrady in 1923 which had over 60 students.
 A workshop for the manufacturing of instruments was established which made over 100 instruments.
 In 1926, the first collection of works for the bandura was published in Prague.

 On the basis of the many bandura students, Yemetz established a second Bandurist Capella in Prague and also a number of smaller bandura ensembles in the Ukrainian Gymnasium, the Ukrainian Free University, the Drahomanov Pedagogical Institute in Prague and the Forestry Institute in Podebrady.

 Yemetz's highly publicized activities stimulated the re-establishment of the Kiev Bandurist Capella, the formation of the Poltava Bandurist Capella and the establishment of formal bandura classes in Kharkiv in 1926.
 The students of the Czech bandura schools established a culture of bandura playing in Western Ukraine and Poland when many students returned there after completing their studies.

 Yemetz's brother-in-law Hryhory Kopan wrote to him inviting him back to Kiev to re-establish the Kiev Bandurist Capella in the early 1920s, however he declined to return.

 In 1926, Yemetz continued touring Eastern Europe with solo recitals.
 In 1927, he first performed in France and Belgium.
 In early 1929 he toured Carpathian regions in Czechoslovakia and Romania, before returning to France and setting off for North America.

 North America

 In 1929, Yemetz toured North America for the first time to great success recording his first record there in 1932.

 In 1934, Yemetz returned to France.
 He returned to North America in 1937 touring all the major cities of Canada and the United States.
 He married and in 1941 became an American citizen.

 Yemetz settled in Hollywood and started work in 1945 on constructing a chromatic concert bandura.
 He developed a new repertoire for the instrument and toured the United States in 1946 with classical transcriptions played on the new chromatic concert bandura.
 This is the first time that works such as Beethoven's "Moonlight sonata" and Tchaikovsky's "Arabian dance" were performed on the bandura.

 In 1952, he recorded an LP record, however it was not commercially released.

 After 1956, he retired from performing and spent most of his time collecting materials and writing memoirs many of which remain unpublished.
 Much of his personal archives including music, photographs and concert programs were stored in a trunk he had left with a musicologist in Winnipeg.
 These were destroyed during the Great Winnipeg Flood.

-He died in Hollywood January 4, 1982.
+He died in Hollywood on 4 January 1982.